Varendraaa/varendraaa.github.io/content/projects/game-engine/index.md

 summary: "Developing a custom game and its engine from scratch."
 date: 2024-08-21
 lastmod: 2024-10-19
-layout: "simple"
+#layout: "simple"
-showTableofContents: false
+showTableofContents: true
 thumbnail: "game1.png"
-feature: "game1.png"
-categories: ["software"]
-tags: ["web-scraping", "nomic", "chunkig", "retriever", "rag", "gabriel-garcia-marquez", "llm", "langchain", "chromadb", "retrieval-augmented-generation", "ollama", "llama3-1", "llama3-2"]
+tags:
+- C++
+- OpenGL
+- Game Development

 ---

 *Developing a custom game and its engine from scratch.*